-Expand your firm's IP roster with the Hybrid JD in Intellectual Property, Technology, & Information Law from the #5-ranked IP law school in the U.S.
+Expand your firm's IP roster with the Hybrid JD in Intellectual Property, Technology, & Information Law from a top IP law school

 Members of your team can now earn their JD in Intellectual Property mostly online while staying in their job and continuing to help the day-to-day success of your firm.
 Our ABA-approved Hybrid JD in Intellectual Property, Technology, and Information Law provides the same rigor, curriculum, faculty, resources, and support services as our traditional residential JD program — with the added benefit of flexibility through mostly online course delivery.

-UNH Franklin Pierce has consistently been top-ranked in IP law: in the top 10 every year for 29 years (as long as this specialty has been ranked by US News and World Report).
+UNH Franklin Pierce has consistently been top-ranked in IP law.
 Now your staff, and ultimately your firm, can benefit from this legacy when they earn a heralded JD from the IP Powerhouse.

 The Hybrid JD allows students to keep their regular work commitments during the day while they opt to complete online coursework when it is convenient for them, such as evenings and weekends.
 Hybrid JD students can time-shift their coursework to continue to meet the needs of your office, and ensure the needs of your office can come first.

 Most local part-time and evening JD programs require students to come to campus daily, demanding additional time to be factored in to an employee's day for commuting.
 This can negatively impact the scheduled and unplanned needs of your office.
 Additionally, our one-of-a-kind Hybrid JD program allows students to complete required coursework mostly online with minimal residential requirements (only four weekend immersion periods on-campus per year, which equates to minimal time away from the office).